2-Thiouracil

-2-Thiouracil is a specific molecule consisting of a sulfated uracil.
+2-Thiouracil is a chemical derivative of uracil in which the oxygen atom in the 2-position of the ring is substituted by sulfur.
+It is classified as a thiourea.

 Medical use

 The substance is a historically relevant anti-thyroid preparation.
-Astwood E.B. used it in 1943 as therapy of Graves' disease for the first time.
-It remains in use.
+Edwin Astwood used it in 1943 as therapy for Graves' disease for the first time.

 Thiouracil inhibits thyroid activity by blocking the enzyme thyroid peroxidase.
 Its use in recent times has been replaced by advent of more potent and safer antithyroid drugs.
 It occurs in seeds of Brassica and Crucifera species.
 Thiouracil has been used as antithyroid, coronary vasodilator, and in congestive heart failure although its use has been largely supplanted by other drugs.